jmriego/dbt-ipy/README.md

 Run DBT commands inside a IPython session.

+## Installation

+`pip install dbt-ipy`

 ## Tutorial

 You can access the [tutorial notebook here](https://github.com/jmriego/dbt-ipy/blob/master/tutorial/Tutorial.ipynb)

 ## Quickstart Guide

+#### Load the extension
+`%load_ext dbt-ipy`

+#### Connect to DBT RPC
-The first thing you'll probably want to do is to run a DBT RPC server in the background.
+The next thing you'll probably want to do is to run a DBT RPC server in the background.
 That will let you run queries, compile SQL code among other things:

 `%dbt rpc <args>` (the args will be passed directly to dbt as command line arguments)